General Terms and Conditions

 6. Payment Terms

 - Payments shall be made by the customer in accordance with the agreed terms of payment at the domicile of the supplier without deduction of cash discount, expenses, taxes, levies, fees, customs duties and the like.
-The price shall be paid in the following instalments:

 - The payment obligation is fulfilled if Swiss francs are freely available at the domicile of the supplier for the